Skip to main content

 It is the individual HMO that is required to be licensed and not the building within which the HMO is situated.
 This means that where a building has two flats and each is occupied by 5 persons living in 2 or more households, each flat will require a separate HMO licence.

 If your property requires a licence, you must complete a licence application and submit the necessary certificates and payment.
-Once the application has been considered, a draft (or 'minded to') letter and licence will be granted.
-Assuming there are no representations, the final licence will then be issued approximately 3 weeks following the draft licence.
-An appointment will be made to inspect the property within the 3 year period and works may be required to bring the property up to standard.
+Once the application has been considered, a draft (or proposal) letter and licence will be issued.
+Assuming there are no representations, the final licence will then be granted usually within 4 weeks following the draft licence.
+An appointment will be made to inspect the property within the licence period (usually upon valid application) and works may be required to bring the property up to standard.

 Licences will be given if: